 By the end of the third academic year: (1) satisfactory completion of course requirements; (2) satisfactory completion of other requirements including selection of thesis topic and adviser, and thesis advisory committee; (3) admission to candidacy.
+A student not been admitted to candidacy by the end of the third year will need permission of the academic officer to register.

-End of the fourth academic year: satisfactory progress toward completion of thesis.
+By the end of the fourth academic year: satisfactory progress toward completion of thesis.